grz0zrg/fsynth/README.md

 The [Fragment audio server](https://github.com/grz0zrg/fas) is necessary for very fast sound synthesis and other features such as different output channels per slices.

-With the web browser, Fragment is limited to additive synthesis and two output channels.
+With the web browser, Fragment is limited to additive synthesis and two output channels, external synthesizers can be triggered via MIDI out.

 Slices data can be sent via OSC bundles to extend the possibilities of this synthesizer.